BenjaminKing1337/Test-API/README.md

 # Art of Assassination

+A satirical website for contractors to buy assassination tools.

 Rest api made with express, mongoose and node.js with frontend Using MongoDB for backend.
 Testing using mocha and chai